thistle1990/Summer-Internship-Summary/blog.md

 ## After 5pm

 Now you may picture Bubblers as creative, passionate, hard core.
-Then I forget to tell one thing, they are definitely approachable!
+But I forgot to mention one thing: they are definitely approachable!

-At Redbubble you will never lack the fun people to hang out with.
-Actually, ‘have fun’ is the agreed working principle of our team when we brainstormed about how we could do better.
+At Redbubble you will never lack for fun people to hang out with.
+Actually, ‘have fun’ was the agreed working principle of our team when we brainstormed about how we could do better.
 And I am pretty sure it is same with other teams.

 Here I also met many fun people, with whom I play foosball and badminton, watch Australian Open, have Friday night drinks, play Texas Poker, do stretching and meditation and other fun activities.
 There is definitely more to check out, or you can start a group to have fun in a different way.